Dillon Gabriel rallies No. 3 Oregon past No. 2 Ohio State, 32-31

 Howard scored on a 1-yard keeper on Ohio State's opening drive of the game.
 It was his fifth rushing touchdown of the season, most by a Buckeye in five seasons.

-Oregon was able to capitalize when Derrick Harmon forced Quinshon Judkins' fumble and recovered the ball on the Ohio State 28.
-Jordan James rushed 25 yards on the first play from scrimmage, then ran the ball the final 3 yards into the end zone — but the Ducks flubbed the snap on the extra point attempt.
+Oregon capitalized when Derrick Harmon forced Quinshon Judkins' fumble and recovered the ball on the Ohio State 28.
+James punched the ball in from 3 yards out but the Ducks flubbed the snap on the extra point attempt.

+Judkins scored on a 1-yard run before Evan Stewart's 10-yard touchdown catch closed the gap for Oregon.

 TAKEAWAYS

-Ohio State: Chip Kelly, the Buckeyes' new offensive coordinator, was head coach of the Ducks from 2009-12, leading the team to a spot in the 2011 national championship game.
-Kelly went on to coach in the NFL and had a six-year stint at UCLA before joining Ohio State. ...
+Ohio State: Chip Kelly, the Buckeyes' new offensive coordinator, was head coach of the Ducks from 2009-12, leading the team to a spot in the 2011 national championship game. ...
 Ohio State left tackle Josh Simmons left the game in the first half with what appeared to be a lower leg injury.
+Day said the injury was serious and suggested Simmons wouldn't be back this season.

 Oregon: Defensive Jordan Burch, the Big Ten’s Defensive Player of the Week, did not play after an apparent injury during practice this week.
 Burch was tied for the Big Ten lead and ranks eighth nationally with a career-best five sacks this season. ...
 There were 61,128 fans at the game, a new Autzen Stadium record.